dCache/dcache/docs/UserGuide/src/main/markdown/xattr.md

 ### Protocol support

-Support for querying and updating extended attributes are available through various protocols.
-The NFS door supports an extension that allows clients (typically machines that have mounted dCache as an NFS server) to query and modify extended attributes; see [the NFS chapter](nfs.md) for more details.
-The frontend door provides roughly similar extended attribute functionality to the NFS protocol but using HTTP; see [the frontend chapter](frontend.md) for more details.
+Support for querying and updating extended attributes are available through various protocols supported by dCache.
+The extended attributes are consistent across multiple protocols: metadata stored through one protocol is both visible and modifiable through all protocols.

+The NFS door supports RFC 8276, which describes an extension to NFSv4 that allows clients to query and modify extended attributes.
+The [NFS chapter](nfs.md) contains more details.

+The frontend door provides roughly similar extended attribute functionality to the NFS protocol but using an HTTP REST API.
+The [frontend chapter](frontend.md) describes how to work with extended attributes through this API, with the [discovering metadata](frontend.md#discovering-metadata) section describing how to query currently assigned extended attributes and the [managing extended attributes](frontend.md#managing-extended-attributes) section describing how to create, modify or remove extended attributes.

-Finally, the WebDAV door limited support for extended attributes by mapping them to WebDAV properties; see [the WebDAV chapter](webdav.md) for more details.
+Finally, the WebDAV door supports extended attributes by mapping them to WebDAV properties.
+This allows quering current extended attributes, assigning extended attributes, and removing existing extended attributes.
+The [extended attributes section](webdav.md#extended-attributes) in the WebDAV chapter has more details on how this works.

 ### Operations